2008 Bangladeshi general election: Results

 The voter turnout of 80 percent was the highest in the history of Bangladeshi elections.
 This was the first time elections used national ID cards with photographs to avoid fake voting, which was an UN-funded initiative to create a digital electoral roll.
 Prior to the elections, 11 million false names were removed from the voter lists.

 About 50,000 soldiers of Bangladeshi Army and 600,000 police officers were deployed to guard against election fraud and violence.
 However, two people were killed in post election violence.
-200,000 electoral observers, including 2,500 from outside Bangladesh, monitored the elections and confirmed their free and fair nature.
-Before the elections, the army-backed caretaker government took measures to eliminate corruption from the process.